semaphoreci/docs/docs/ci-cd-environment/ubuntu-20.04-image.md

 - `python.list`
 - `devel_kubic_libcontainers_stable.list`

-If you need them before running `apt-get update` command please move them to `/etc/apt/sources.list.d` directory.
+If you need any of these before running the `apt-get update` command, please move them to the `/etc/apt/sources.list.d` directory.

 Example: